-Essentially, a "required service" is one that was furnished on the base date or one required to be furnished by any state law or local law, ordinance or regulation applicable to the premises.
-These required services may include but are not limited to, repairs, decorating and maintenance, the furnishing of light, heat, hot and cold water, elevator services, janitorial services, and the removal of refuse.
+A "required service" is one that was furnished on the base date or subsequently, or one required to be furnished by any state law or local law, ordinance or regulation applicable to the premises.
+These required services may include but are not limited to, repairs, decorating and maintenance, the furnishing of light, and the removal of refuse.
 In addition to these required services, hotel stabilized tenants are entitled to receive maid service, linen service, furniture and furnishings, and staffed lobby, as part of their required services.